redewiedergabe/tagger/README.md

 ### Some examples
+NOTE: It is safest to always place the option parameters *after* input_dir and output_dir.

 The directory **test** contains some folders you can use for testing.
 Note that the data in the output folder will be overwritten whenever you call the script again.

 ```python rwtagger.py input_dir output_dir```